GST on Advertisements

 MIS reports do not have a prescription for the GST returns.
 They are tailored reports developed according to the business requirements in regard to its operations and compliance.

-Purpose of MIS Report in GST
+Purpose of the MIS Report in GST

 MIS report to GST is primarily aimed at bringing clarity and control in GST compliance.
 It assists companies to know whether their GST records are correct, full and consistent with the statutory provisions.